0xNinjaCyclone Blog

-[Exploit development] 4- Understanding Binary Files
+[Exploit development] 04- Understanding Binary File Formats and Internal Structures

 Intro